AthanasiosChristopoulos/KAFKA_PSO/docs/pso_doc.md

  - Neighborhood, a relation between each particle, must be defined in advance (neighborhood can be implemented by a graph G = {V, E})
     - V = Vertex = Particle, E = Edge = neighborhood relation between particles

+ - If a new particle ﬂies beyond the boundary [Xmin, Xmax], the new position will be set as Xmin or Xmax
+ - If a new velocity is beyond the boundary [Vmin, Vmax], the new velocity will be set as Vmin or Vmax.

 ## TensorFlow (Keras) + PySwarms Implementation